 The finished Caddyshack script was a whopping 250 pages in length, more than double the average screenplay.
 Studio bosses immediately demanded that it be cut down, and added a second stipulation: No star, no movie.
 First-time director Ramis offered them three, though the first two were untested as far as the studio was concerned.

 The filmmakers originally envisioned actor Don Rickles as the slobbish condo magnate Al Czervik, but they settled on comedian Rodney Dangerfield, who'd garnered success in comedy circles and on The Tonight Show with Johnny Carson.
 Caddyshack would be his first big feature film.
 Bill Murray was fresh off of three years at Saturday Night Live and had appeared in Meatballs (co-written by Ramis) and Where the Buffalo Roam.
-The studio finally went ahead when Ramis and company secured Chevy Chase to portray the film's pompous but well-meaning playboy Ty Webb (whom they had written the part for anyway, unbeknownst to the studio).
+The studio finally went ahead when Ramis and company secured Chevy Chase to portray the film's pompous-but-well-meaning playboy Ty Webb (whom they had written the part for anyway, unbeknownst to the studio).

 Chase was the biggest catch of the three, having received a Best Actor Golden Globe nomination for the 1979 box-office hit Foul Play.
 Ramis had Mickey Rourke in mind for the leading role of Danny Noonan, but felt that he couldn't convincingly portray the "goofy kid-next-door."
 Filmmakers ultimately settled on actor Michael O’Keefe.

 By 1980, Harold Ramis was already a comedy heavyweight, having garnered success live (with the Second City comedy troupe), on the radio (the National Lampoon Radio Hour), and on television (SCTV).
 He'd also co-written Meatballs and Animal House, but Caddyshack marked his first attempt at directing.
 Conflicting accounts from cast and crew say that Ramis looked through the camera lens instead of the viewfinder on the first day, and also mistakenly called out “Cut!” instead of “Action!” on early takes.
-The veracity of these jokes is uncertain, but it is true that the studio was so skeptical of Ramis' ability that they asked associate producer Don MacDonald to submit a list of directors who could be quickly brought in as on-the-fly replacements, if needed.
+The veracity of these jokes is uncertain, but it is true that the studio was so skeptical of Ramis's abilities that they asked associate producer Don MacDonald to submit a list of directors who could be quickly brought in as on-the-fly replacements, if needed.
 Luckily, Ramis figured things out, later directing such comedy classics as National Lampoon’s Vacation and Groundhog Day.

 Orion Pictures wanted the production to be filmed in Los Angeles, but Ramis knew things would be better out from under the thumb of studio execs.
 He convinced the studio to look elsewhere, since the Illinois setting of the fictional Bushwood Country Club wouldn't include Southern California's palm trees.
 But the chosen site was Rolling Hills Country Club (now Grande Oaks) in Davie, Florida—which had palm trees!
 Rolling Hills was one of the few golf courses away from L.A. that would allow the production of a movie on its grounds.